 In this series, I’m exploring the influence of white supremacy culture on tech (and broadly, professional) culture, following Kenneth Jones and Tema Okun’s list of characteristics as a guide.
 Here’s the introduction and the full series so far.

-Let’s talk about the sixth element of white supremacy culture: paternalism.
+Let’s talk about the seventh element of white supremacy culture: paternalism.

 Here’s the description of paternalism, verbatim:

 - decision-making is clear to those with power and unclear to those without it

 - those with power think they are capable of making decisions for and in the interests of those without power

 - those with power often don’t think it is important or necessary to understand the viewpoint or experience of those for whom they are making decisions

 - those without power understand they do not have it and understand who does

 - those without power do not really know how decisions get made and who makes what decisions, and yet they are completely familiar with the impact of those decisions on them